yifso/nteract/docs/notes/mythic-group.md

 store.dispatch(setTabSize(2));
 ```

+**Example:**
-To get an object from all config options with a common prefix, use `createConfigCollection`:
+To get an object from all config options with a common prefix, use `createConfigCollection`.

 ```javascript
 const codeMirrorConfig = createConfigCollection({
   key: "codeMirror",